Back to Home

 Keeping Filipino Food Traditions Alive (and Healthy)

-Eating healthy doesn't mean eating "Western" food like plain salads or steamed chicken.
-It means making smart, small, and sustainable choices within our own beautiful cuisine.
+Eating healthy doesn''t mean eating "Western" food.
+It means making smart, sustainable choices within our cuisine.

 You can still have your adobo, your sinigang, and even your lechonโ€”just with a little less fat and salt.
 The flavor, the comfort, and the soul of the food will always be there.